StrmSrfr/green/README.md

 List returns a list of its arguments.

+### Y

+Y takes a function.
+It returns a function that calls the function you give it with itself as the first argument and the arguments you give it as the remaining arguments.

 # Running

 You should be able to run green simply by building it with ant: